 Seat belts & car seats It's the law to wear seat belts in the front and back seats; you're likely to get a fine if you don't.
 Small children must be belted into an approved safety seat.

-Drink-driving Random breath tests are common.
-If you're caught with a blood-alcohol level of more than 0.05% expect a fine and the loss of your licence.
+Drinking & driving Random breath tests are common.
+If you're caught with a blood-alcohol level of more than 0.05%, expect a fine and the loss of your licence.
 Police can randomly pull any driver over for a breathalyser or drug test.
+Best just to drive sober and make it alive.
+Drug testing is also a possibility.

 Mobile phones Using a mobile phone while driving is illegal in Australia (excluding hands-free technology).

-For up-to-date information on road conditions around the country, check out the following:
+For up-to-date information on road conditions around the country, check the following:

-Department of Planning, Transport & Infrastructure South Australian road conditions.
+Department of Planning, Transport & Infrastructure SA road conditions.

 Live Traffic NSW NSW road conditions.